OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 One method is to expire and delete the password hashes of users who have been inactive for a long period, and require them to reset their passwords to login again.
 Although secure, this approach is not particularly user friendly, and expiring the passwords of a large number of users may cause issues for the support staff, or may be interpreted by users as an indication of a breach.
 However, if there is a reasonable delay between implementing the password hash upgrade code on login and removing old password hashes, most active users should have changed their passwords already.

 An alternative approach is to use the existing password hashes as inputs for a more secure algorithm.
 For example if the application originally stored passwords as `md5($password)`, this could be easily upgraded to `bcrypt(md5($password))`.
-Layering the hashes in this manner avoids the need to known the original password, however it can make the hashes easier to crack, as discussed in the [Pre-Hashing Passwords](#pre-hashing-passwords) section.
+Layering the hashes in this manner avoids the need to known the original password, however it can make the hashes easier to crack.
 As such, these hashes should be replaced with direct hashes of the users' passwords next time the users login.